top of page

 What is Sickle Cell Disease?

 Sickle Cell Disease is a group of multiple inherited red blood cell disorders.
-Those who have Sickle Cell Disease or Sickle Cell trait are at a higher risk of developing RMC then those without the disorder.
+Those who have Sickle Cell Disease or Sickle Cell Trait are at a higher risk of developing RMC then those without the disorder.
 In normal individuals, healthy red blood cells are round and move easily through the circulatory system to carry oxygen to all parts of the body.
-In people with SCD, the red blood cells become hard and sticky.
-The sickle cells die very early, which causes a constant shortage of red blood cells.
-Also, when they travel through extremely small blood vessels, they get stuck and cut off blood flow.
+In people with Sickle Cell Disease, the red blood cells become hard and sticky.
+These sickled cells die prematurely, which causes a constant shortage of red blood cells.
+Also, when sickled red blood cells travel through extremely small blood vessels, they get stuck and cut off blood flow.
 This can cause pain and other serious problems such as infection and stroke.

 Types of Sickle Cell Hemoglobinopathies